musslebot/pyrecon/README.md

 This package also contains several tools for managing this data:
 * [gitTool](https://github.com/wtrdrnkr/pyrecon/blob/master/pyrecon/tools/gitTool/gitTool.md) - Reduced functionality UI for interacting with a git repository containing a Series
 * [mergeTool](https://github.com/wtrdrnkr/pyrecon/blob/master/pyrecon/tools/mergeTool/mergeTool.md) - merge series together with built-in conflict resolution (graphical or non-graphical)
-* calibrationTool - rescale contours representing images in a section
 * [curationTool](https://github.com/wtrdrnkr/pyrecon/blob/master/pyrecon/tools/curationTool/curationTool.md) - check for various properties of objects in a series

 The functions/tools already in place can be used to develop solutions to a wide range of problems associated with RECONSTRUCT data.